all-out/guides/_guides/applying.md

 Sunday 0200 EVE

-What day and time does Satori announce the bash?
+What day and time should Satori announce the bash?

 .
 .